-he DJI Osmo Pocket is an interesting device which is small and compact, shoots 4K video and has a great range of motion with its 3-axis gimbal.
+he DJI Osmo Pocket is an interesting device which is small and compact, shoots 4K video and has a great range of motion with its three-axis gimbal.
 The device is marketed as the world’s smallest 4K compact camera with a three-axis gimbal, with the target market aimed at a YouTuber on the go who wants stabilized footage at a reasonable price.

-The design of this product is very cute on first impressions.
+The design of the DJI Osmo Pocket is very cute on first impressions.
 It’s only 12cm long and 118g in weight, which means it’s small and light enough to be put in a jacket pocket.
-It very much reminds me of a GoPro attached to their own gimbal arm, just smaller and much lighter.
-The camera itself is very similar to the same setup as on the DJI Mavic Air drone, just having a bigger aperture at f/2.0 and a 25.7mm focal length for wide-angle shots.
+It very much reminds me of a GoPro attached to its own gimbal arm, just smaller and much lighter.
+The camera itself is very similar to the setup on the DJI Mavic Air drone, just with a bigger aperture at f/2.0 and a 25.7mm focal length for wide-angle shots.

 As above, you can buy a GoPro and separate gimbal arm, but there is nothing out there as a complete unit, which also has object tracking and loads of effects to boost your creativity.
-However, it does have some drawbacks in that it’s not waterproof like some other units out there and does still need a smartphone and some accessories to get the most out of this unit.
+However, the DJI Osmo Pocket does have some drawbacks in that it’s not waterproof like some other units out there and does still need a smartphone and some accessories to get the most out of this unit.

-The camera itself comes with its own little carry case and its clear showpiece being the three axis gimbal with the camera that can shoot 4K 60fps and take 12-megapixel still images.
+The DJI Osmo Pocket camera itself comes with its own little carry case and its clear showpiece being the three axis gimbal with the camera that can shoot 4K 60fps and take 12-megapixel still images.
 The big benefit and selling point to this unit is its mechanical gimbal which does all the stabilization.
 Unlike electronic image or optical lens stabilization, the Osmo Pocket uses three small motors to balance everything over three-axis.

-I’ve tried some of the GoPro Gimbel’s which can cost as much or more than this unit but being more substantial and heavyweight, they also feel a little more controllable as the physical weight gives more feedback to your hand for what you are doing.
+I’ve tried some of the GoPro gimbals which can cost as much or more than this unit but being more substantial and heavyweight, they also feel a little more controllable as the physical weight gives more feedback to your hand for what you are doing.
 With the DJI Osmo Pocket, you feel like you want to double its length for a bigger grip, but I get why they have made it so compact in size.

 Control-wise you have two main buttons and a one-inch touchscreen for operation.
 The touchscreen is for the majority of controls from the shooting modes, previewing footage and various selections, such as 4K 60fps or other video formats.
 One downside is that you can’t move the camera when recording.
-This will need a smart phone attaching using the DJI Mimo app.
+This will need a smartphone attaching using the DJI Mimo app.
 Its not exactly the most convenient way to operate the device.

 The gimbal has various controls for fine tuning its movements.
 There are different modes such as ‘Follow’, ‘tilt locked’ and ‘FPV’ each being able to lock an axis and define the stability depending on your shooting situation.

-With a smart phone attached, the DJI Osmo Pocket can start to feel a little bit unwieldy, so to get the full functionality you will need to buy into some of the accessories.
+With a smartphone attached, the DJI Osmo Pocket can start to feel a little bit unwieldy, so to get the full functionality you will need to buy into some of the accessories.
 This cures the problem of controlling the device wirelessly, physical control and mounting.
 These can come in a bundle as the ‘Osmo Pocket Expansion Kit’ which includes a wireless module, accessory mount and controller wheel.
-Rather than being an optional extra, these accessories are almost a pre-requisite to get the full functionality, but once you have them, the setup starts to feel far more professional in usage.
+Rather than being an optional extra, these accessories are almost a prerequisite to get the full functionality, but once you have them, the setup starts to feel far more professional in usage.

 In good lighting conditions, the video quality is sharp and accurate for it sensor size and worked surprisingly well in low light, with not much noise.
 You can change the ISO levels from the 100-3200, the shutter speed, anti-flicker and video bit rate to optimize your footage.
 At this price point, these features will allow you to dip your toe into how a more expensive video camera works.